Basic Information for Parents

 If your family is coping with on-going violence and challenging behaviour from a child with a neurodevelopmental disorder, here’s some basic information as a guide only.
 I’ve written it from a parent’s perspective, drawing from what I learnt during the 10 years that my son, Toby, presented with behaviours which were both violent and challenging.
 I know that there is always hope because Toby successfully turned his behaviour completely around and his future looks much more optimistic than I once ever dared hope for.
 It took a long time and a lot of hard work, but we got there, and I am so proud of him.
 If Toby can do it, so can your child.
 This could be where you start from …..

 - When a child has a neurodevelopmental condition, violent and challenging behaviour is very common.
-Over half of all children with autism, and around one in ten of all children with a learning disability, will develop behaviour which is both violent and challenging, also called VCB.
+Around one in four of all children with a diagnosis of autism or a learning disability, will develop behaviour which is both violent and challenging, also called VCB.
 Children with other conditions such as ADHD and PDA can also present with these behaviours.
 (See IAN Community Scientific Liaison Kennedy Krieger Institute)

 - VCB in these children is not caused by poor parenting, this is not your fault.
 Nor is it your child’s fault.
 It is part and parcel of having a neurodevelopmental condition.
 However, with the right intervention and support, a child can turn their behaviours around completely.